 How to Apply

 Applicants can use the form which can be downloaded here in MS Word format or by clicking here for Adobe pdf format.
-The form is currently being revised and a new version will be available shortly reflecting changes to the Benefits System.
-In the meantime please complete the current form as well as you are able.
+Please complete the form as well as you are able and if you have any questions please contact us.
 If you do not have MS Word or Adobe you can download the appropriate free version of Adobe reader for your operating system by clicking here.
 Those unable to download the form in either format can contact the UK Oil and Gas Chaplaincy - details below.

 Application forms should be completed by the intended beneficiary.
 Only in exceptional cases, usually for medical reasons, will the Trust consider an application which has been made on behalf of another party.
 Applicants will be required to provide evidence of employment within the UK Oil and Gas Industry as well as proof of current income and expenditure.
 All applications are treated in strict confidence.

-Applicants are usually visited in their home or in hospital by one of the directors of the Trust, usually the Oil Industry Chaplain.
+Applicants are usually visited in their home or in hospital by the Chaplain.